We're gone virtual!

+Group tours run for about 45 minutes.
 Tour length and content can be adjusted to fit your group’s needs.
-Private group tours are available in Spanish.
-Please inquire about making a reservation with a bilingual guide when booking a private tour.
+Private group tours are available in English, but you may inquire about reserving a bilingual or ASL guide when booking a private group tour.

-Private Virtual Tours are conducted via zoom.
+Virtual tours are conducted via Zoom.
 You will need a strong internet connection and a computer with a microphone and speakers to attend these tours.
-The Museum collection will be shared with you on zoom using images.
-You may interact with your docent by asking questions or typing comments in the zoom chat.
+The Museum collection will be shared with you on Zoom using images and 360 renderings of the galleries.
+You may interact with your tour guide by asking questions or typing comments in the Zoom chat.

 One week prior to your tour we will schedule a test call to ensure that you are set up and ready for your virtual tour.

-Choose from the topics below, or focus on a special topic of your own choosing.
+Choose from the topics below or send us a topic of your choosing:

 Compare and contrast traditional arts of Japan, China, Korea, South Asia, Southeast Asia, and Tibet.
 See how religious and secular traditions have intertwined and how contemporary artists are responding to ancient aesthetics and pushing art in new directions.